What you need to know about the SNC-Lavalin affair

 What was the nature of the alleged pressure?

 On Feb.
-27, Wilson-Raybould backed up the allegations in the Globe story.
-Speaking in front of the justice committee, Wilson-Raybould said that for four months from September to December 2018, she "experienced a consistent and sustained effort by many people within the government to seek to politically interfere in the exercise of prosecutorial discretion in my role as the attorney general of Canada in an inappropriate effort to secure a deferred prosecution agreement (DPA) with SNC-Lavalin."
+27, Wilson-Raybould appeared before the justice committee, where she said that for four months from September to December 2018, she "experienced a consistent and sustained effort by many people within the government to seek to politically interfere in the exercise of prosecutorial discretion in my role as the attorney general of Canada in an inappropriate effort to secure a deferred prosecution agreement (DPA) with SNC-Lavalin."

 She said this included in-person conversations, telephone calls, emails and text messages, and those in-person conversations included one with the prime minister.